-Some U.S. firms have cut ties with manufacturers of guns and with the firearms lobby following the mass shooting at a Florida high school.
+Some U.S. firms have cut ties with manufacturers of guns following the mass shooting at a Florida high school.
 But the impact of the moves is unclear.

 The mass shooting at a high school in Parkland, Florida in February that killed 17 people has reignited interest in imposing stricter controls on guns in the United States.

 After previous such attacks, debate has quickly waned.
 Not so this time.

 A number of survivors of the Florida massacre as well as students elsewhere have come out forcefully in favor of gun reform, staging school walkouts and organizing a march on Washington.

 Two large retail dealers — Dick’s Sporting Goods and Walmart — have stopped selling assault-style weapons and raised the minimum age for firearm purchases to 21.